-We continued down the other side of the mountain for Matate Village.
+From the Tizi Oudite summit, we continued down the other side of the mountain for Matate Village.
 The trail was muddy at times and it was hard to believe we were hiking in a snowless area when on the other side of the valley facing away from us was a ski resort!
 On our way to Matate Village, we passed by another herd of goats.
 This time I spotted the shepherd who leads his goats to the summit of the mountain to graze every day!
-They seemed to like grazing in the trees on the way.
+They liked grazing in the trees on the way.

-In Matate, we were invited to Omar’s sister’s house.
-Uniquely, she was there as she recently gave birth and was staying at Omar’s house, but her kids were there and her teenage daughter had prepared a tajine and tea for us.
+In Matate, Omar invited us into his sister’s house.
+Uniquely, she wasn’t there as she recently gave birth and was staying at Omar’s house, but her kids were there and her teenage daughter had prepared a tajine and tea for us.
 How nice was that?
 While her daughter and the younger cousins didn’t join us for our pre-lunch snack, her son, Rashid, and Omar did.
 We ate the typical Berber way and used bread as our utensils.

 Rashid was the only boy in family of six kids.
-He was finishing up school near Omar’s house, so he joined us for the rest of our walk in order to get a ride into the market to pick up some meat for the family and then to get a ride to Omar’s house with whom he was staying as well.
+He was finishing up school near Omar’s house, so he joined us for the rest of our walk.
+This afforded him get a ride into the market to pick up some meat for the family and the opportunity to get a ride to Omar’s house with whom he was staying.
 It turns out, Omar had a full house including his wife, child, mom, sister and baby, and nephew!

 Eventually the trail turned into a road and a few cars zipped by which gave us a feeling of reaching civilization again.
 We stopped at a shelter in Agersioual Village where Mohammed prepared us our final meal.
 At this point we were hardly hungry, but we politely tried the salad and tajine as we enjoyed the view of Morocco’s highest peak, Toubkal which stood blanketed in snow at 4,142 m or 13,671 ft.

 After lunch, we were transferred back to Marrakesh to begin our Dreamtrip.
 Our vacation club requires that all accommodations for Dreamtrips be a four or five-star hotel.
-After two nights of primitive quarters, we excited to get to Le Méridien N’Fis.
-Our car was checked for explosives before the gate was opened for us to drive to the entrance.
+After two nights of primitive quarters, we were excited to get to Le Méridien N’Fis.
+Our car was checked for explosives before we were allowed through the entrance gate.
 We entered the fancy lobby, checked in at the front desk, and then met our Dreamtrip host, Fernando who was from Madrid.

-The bellman led us through the large garden past the fitness center, pool and spa as we headed to our room.
+The bellman led us through the large garden past the fitness center, pool and spa on the way to our room.
 We were so excited for a hot shower and air-condition as the daytime temperatures were unseasonably warm reaching the low 80’s.
 We turned on our wall unit and waited for the room to cool as we cleaned up for the welcome reception which included free drinks (non-alcoholic since we were in a muslim country), appetizers, and dinner.